Human rights violations by the CIA: Diem

 In summary, CIA, Embassy, and other US personnel, up to White House level, were aware of yet another coup being planned against President Ngo Dinh Diem of South Vietnam.
 While the US had no direct participation in the coup, the plotters were told, in a deniable way, that the US did not object to it.
-No documentary evidence has surfaced that the US knew that Diem and his brother were to be killed, and it is unclear that all the Vietnamese plotters knew or agreed to it.
+No documentary evidence has surfaced that the US knew that Diem and his brother were to be killed, and it is unclear if all the Vietnamese plotters knew or agreed to it.
 President John F. Kennedy was aware of the coup plans, but apparently had not considered the hazard to Diem.

-According to the Pentagon Papers, the final US loss of confidence in Diem began when his government violently suppressed a protest on Buddha's Birthday, 8 May 1963.
-Up to that point, the majority Buddhists had not been very politically active, even though Diem had given preference to the Catholic minority.
+According to the Pentagon Papers, the final US loss of confidence in Diem began when his government violently suppressed a protest on Buddha's Birthday, May 8, 1963.
+Up to that point, the majority of Buddhists had not been very politically active, even though Diem had given preference to the Catholic minority.
 Quickly, however, the Buddhists put a "cohesive and disciplined [political] organization" into action.
 By June, the situation moved from dissidence from a religious group to a "grave crisis of public confidence".

 Then-Ambassador Frederick Nolting had tried to persuade Diem to moderate government action against Buddhists, but with no success.
 While Nolting was on leave, President John F. Kennedy appointed Henry Cabot Lodge Jr. as the new Ambassador.
 In June 1963, senior leaders began, for the first time, to discuss the effect of a coup to remove Diem.
 Nolting and the US military in Vietnam, however, argued that Diem was keeping chaos at bay.
 Nolting left permanently in mid-August, but the assurances from Diem died with multiple August 21 night raids on Buddhist temples in many parts of Vietnam.
 Two days later, a US representative was approached by generals considering a coup.
-On 23 August, the first contact with a U.S. representative was made by generals who had begun to plan a coup against Diem.
-They were told that the U.S. had determined that Diem's brother, who had led the raids on the Buddhists, could not stay in any kind of power, and that, "then, we must face the possibility that Diem himself cannot be preserved."
+On August 23, the first contact with a US representative was made by generals who had begun to plan a coup against Diem.
+They were told that the US had determined that Diem's brother, who had led the raids on the Buddhists, could not stay in any kind of power, and that, "then, we must face the possibility that Diem himself cannot be preserved."

 A White House tape of President Kennedy and his advisers ... confirms that top U.S. officials sought the 1 November 1963 coup against then-South Vietnamese leader Ngo Dinh Diem without apparently considering the physical consequences for Diem personally (he was murdered the following day).
 The taped meeting and related documents show that U.S. officials, including JFK, vastly overestimated their ability to control the South Vietnamese generals who ran the coup 40 years ago this week [November 2003].